bcgov/cas-registration/data_import/docs.md

   select swrs_organisation_id, swrs_facility_id from operation f join operator o on f.operator_id = o.id;
   --END DESTINATION QUERY
   ```
   The number of results did not differ after applying the union operator on the two queries.
-So there are no extraneous rows between the two queries where a facility / operation's swrs_facility_id has been associated incorrecty with a different organisation / operation's swrs_organisation_id.
+So there are no extraneous rows between the two queries where a facility / operation's swrs_facility_id has been associated incorrecty with a different organisation / operator's swrs_organisation_id.